idol

 Exploit your problem structure using branch-and-price and column generation.
 Solve large-scale problems with ease.

-Bilevel OptimizationTackle optimistic and pessimistic bilevel problems through KKT or strong duality reformulations, or use the MibS solver.
+Tackle optimistic and pessimistic bilevel problems through KKT or strong duality reformulations, or use the MibS solver.

 Easily solve robust and adjustable robust optimization problems with standard techniques like dualization or with column-and-constraint generation.

-Getting Started with idol¶
+Getting Started with idol

 New to idol?
 Be sure to have a look at our tutorials.
 If you want to get a fast hands-on start, have a look at our local installation guideline.
-It is the easiest installation process one could think of: it automatically downloads the latest version of idol, and installs it locally in a sub-folder of your CMake project.
-It’s really a mater of seconds before you can start using idol.
+It is the easiest installation process one could think of: it automatically downloads the latest version of idol, and installs it locally in a subfolder of your CMake project.
+It's really a matter of seconds before you can start using idol.

 Example